antlabs/quickurl/IMPLEMENTATION_SUMMARY.md

 ## Overview

-This is a complete Rust implementation of **hurl**, a high-performance HTTP benchmarking tool inspired by wrk with curl command parsing support.
+This is a complete Rust implementation of **quickurl**, a high-performance HTTP benchmarking tool inspired by wrk with curl command parsing support.
 The implementation follows the specifications in the main README.md.

 ## Project Structure

 ```
-hurl/
+quickurl/
 ├── Cargo.toml                 # Rust project configuration and dependencies
 ├── src/
 │   ├── main.rs               # Entry point and mode routing